zinal/conda-mirror/README.md

   --target-directory TARGET_DIRECTORY
                         The place where packages should be mirrored to --temp-directory TEMP_DIRECTORY
                         Temporary download location for the packages.
                         Defaults to a randomly selected temporary directory.
                         Note that you might need to specify a different location if your default temp directory has less available space than your mirroring target --platform PLATFORM   The OS platform(s) to mirror. one of: {'linux-64', 'linux-32','osx-64', 'win-32', 'win-64'}
+  -D, --include-depends
+                        Include packages matching any dependencies of
+                        packages in whitelist.
   -v, --verbose         logging defaults to error/exception only.
 Takes up to
                         three '-v' flags. '-v': warning. '-vv': info. '-vvv': debug.